 Like all pie, this one begins with the foundation—a perfectly flaky crust.

-I watched Charlotte the Great make it effortlessly, adding decorative touches to her pies with latticework, special edging and more.
-Don’t be intimidated.
+I watched Charlotte the Great make it effortlessly, adding decorative touches to her pies with latticework, special edging, and more.

 Once you have the crust, we’re going to fill the pie with delicious pears coated in a mixture of cinnamon and deliciousness.

 It works with one variety or a combination.
-I select pears that are firm to the touch for this pie for best results.
+I select pears that are firm to the touch for this pie for the best results.

 Note: You can use a regular top crust or lattice for this pie, rather than the partridge in a pear tree scene.

 Let’s get started.

 Homemade Pie Crust

-- 6 pears, peeled and cut into 1/2-inch pieces
+6 pears, peeled and cut into 1/2-inch pieces

 1/4 cup sugar

-- 6 packets of Sweet’N Low® or 1 ½ tsps.
+6 packets of Sweet’N Low® or 1 ½ teaspoon.
 Sweet’N Low® 8 oz.
 Box

-- 1/4 cup all-purpose flour (use a spoon and level for accurate measuring, rather than scooping with the measuring cup.)
+1/4 cup all-purpose flour (use a spoon and level for accurate measuring, rather than scooping with the measuring cup.)

-- 1 tsp. ground cinnamon
+1 tsp. ground cinnamon

-- 1 Tblsp.
+1 Tblsp.
 Lemon Juice

-- 1 cup salted caramel sauce
+1 cup salted caramel sauce

 Egg wash: 1 large egg + 1 Tbsp. milk whisked together

 Optional: food coloring to “paint” crust cutouts

 Caramel Pear Pie Directions: